dotnet/android/external/Java.Interop/README.md

 Note this does not mean that one can run Java code on .NET, or vice-versa.

 **Java.Interop** currently does not ship independently.
-It is shipped as part of Microsoft's [Xamarin.Android][xa] product, available via Visual Studio or .NET 6+.
+It is shipped as part of Microsoft's [.NET for Android][android] product, available via Visual Studio or .NET 6+.
 However, it is designed to be fully independent of Android and should be usable by other Java implementations.
 For other uses, please compile and distribute from source.